agilexrm-docs/docs/systemrequirements/AgileXRM-SystemrequiRements.md

 This section provides detailed information about the specific optimal system requirements for the Process Server component of the .
 The recommended requirements for this component can vary based on the intended usage of the product.
-The System Administrator’s Portal is also installed on the same machine.
+The System Administratorâ€™s Portal is also installed on the same machine.

 | Feature            | Requirements |